amitjoy/swissbit-secure-home-automation/RPi-Gateway/README.md

 ## How do I get my Raspberry Pi set up for RPi-Gateway Development? ##

+* You need Swissbit Secure Element SD Card
-* Install Raspbian OS to your SD Card depending on the the architecture of your Raspberry Pi (ARMv6 or ARMv7)
+* Install Raspbian OS to the Swissbit's Secure SD Card depending on the the architecture of your Raspberry Pi (ARMv6 or ARMv7)
 * Replace OpenJDK with **Oracle Java 8 Hotspot JDK**
 * Install **Eclipse Kura (No Net with Web UI)** depending on the the architecture of your **Raspberry Pi (ARMv6 or ARMv7)**
 * You can access Eclipse Kura's Web UI from the Web Broswer